Resume vs. CV: Key differences and examples

 What is a CV?

-When writing a CV for an academic position in the U.S. or Canada, you will likely want to include the following:
+When writing a CV for an academic position in the U.S. or Canada, you will likely want to include the following information and resources:

 - Name and contact information